mcdonnellb/Boggle-online/README.md

 * Robust code

-* Version Control Software - Git
+* Version Control Software - GGIT

 For this project I was very conscious that I used the version control software is effectively, per Code Institite / best practices:

-* all code  managed in git with commit messages that reflect the specific reason for the commit with is a separate, defined commit for each feature/fix there are no  large commits which make it harder to understand the development process and could lead the assessor to suspect plagiarism
+* All code  managed in git with commit messages that reflect the specific reason for the commit with is a separate, defined commit for each feature/fix
+* There are no  large commits which make it harder to understand the development process and could lead the assessor to suspect plagiarism

+## Accessability

 ## Reminders